We all dream of feeling whole. We dream of being more perfect than we are.

 I don’t care how long it takes.
 I don’t care how low you go.
 If you’re feeling pain, you’re healing.

 Protect yourself while you heal.
 Pull away from toxic people.
-Pad your being with those who make time to lift you up in your weak moments.
+Cushion your being with those who make time to lift you up in your weak moments.

 We can dream of perfection, but it’s far better to dream of TRYING.
 You will heal.
-Don’t discount the journey of being broken.
+Don’t discount the blessings of being broken.